dnewcome/Donatello/Readme.md

         'stroke': '#FFFFFF'
 	});

-The general form of the API is to pass the x/y coordinates and size along with an object containing attributes for stroke and fill.
+The general form of the API is to pass the x/y coordinates and size along with an optional object containing attributes for stroke and fill.
+Attributes may be added or changed at any time using the attr() method.
+For example, the ellipse in the previous example could have been created, omitting the optional style attributes and styled using something like the following:

+    ellipse.attr( { 'stroke-width': 4, 'stroke': '#FFFFFF' } );

 A more complex example would be to arrange a series of ellipses in a geometric pattern: